ericwbailey/ericwbailey.website/source/published/a11y-syntax-highlighting-has-been-updated.md

 It took me longer than I’d care to admit, but the latest release of the library address her issue, plus a lot more!

-I could lie and say it was me [waiting for more broad browser support](https://css-tricks.com/evergreen-does-not-mean-immediately-available/), but the real answer is [last year’s events took a lot out of me](https://ericwbailey.website/published/modern-health-frameworks-performance-and-harm/).
+I could lie and say it was me [waiting for more broad browser support](https://css-tricks.com/evergreen-does-not-mean-immediately-available/).
+However, the real answer is [last year’s events took a lot out of me](https://ericwbailey.website/published/modern-health-frameworks-performance-and-harm/).

-I’m in a better place now, and this update is an output of the effort I’ve been taking to take better care of my physical and emotional health.
+I’m in a better place now.
+This update is an output of the effort I’ve been taking to take better care of my physical and emotional health.

 We often forget that there are human beings at the other end of the software we use.
 It’s a fact that I hope you keep in mind the next time you go to file an issue.
 To that point, I’d like to thank Elly again for her patience and grace.